GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_2.md

 ```

 - By removing the subdirectories first we ensure that the parent `emptydir` is empty when rmdir executes on it
+- An alternative method is to use `rm -r` as we saw in the previous section

 <br>